timescale/docs/api/time_bucket.md

 ORDER BY five_min DESC LIMIT 10;
 ```

-To shift the alignment of the buckets you can use the origin parameter
+To shift the alignment of the buckets you can use the origin parameter passed as
-(passed as a timestamp, timestamptz, or date type).
+a timestamp, timestamptz, or date type.
+This example shifts the start of the
-In this example, we shift the start of the week to a Sunday (the default is a Monday).
+week to a Sunday, instead of the default of Monday:
 ```sql
 SELECT time_bucket('1 week', timetz, TIMESTAMPTZ '2017-12-31')
   AS one_week, avg(cpu)